-We are seeing more and more people using shipping containers as a construction material, creating anything from basic modular accommodation units to water treatment plant rooms and site offices.
+We are seeing more and more people using shipping units as a construction material, creating anything from basic modular accommodation units to water treatment plant rooms and site offices.
 However, alongside these relatively simple conversions, we are also seeing more and more innovative, unusual, and unique designs.

-Innovative Design Ideas for Converted Shipping Containers
+Innovative Design Ideas for Conversions

-Shipping containers can be joined together both horizontally and vertically, but they can also be arranged in other innovative ways.
+They can be joined together both horizontally and vertically, but they can also be arranged in other innovative ways.
 The Wahaca restaurant project uses eight containers that are interlinked to create a series of inside spaces in an innovative way, serving the needs of the restaurant.